dayan9265/climate-change-awereness-pandemic/README.md

-# Are we facing a climate awareness pandemic?
+# Are we facing a climate change awareness pandemic?
 ## How did the COVID-19 pandemic impact our interest in the climate crisis?

 ![Air quality europe](assets/img/air_quality_europe.gif)